Using Imperfect Surrogates for Downstream Inference: Design-based Supervised Learning for Social Science Applications of Large Language Models: The Problem Setting and Design-based Sampling

 \section{The Problem Setting and Design-based Sampling}

-In this section we briefly review the problem setting and describe the key assumption which motivates our approach.
 Consider the case where a researcher wants to classify documents into a binary outcome $Y \in \{0,1\}$ and then regress this outcome on some explanatory variables $X \in \R^{d_X}$ using a logistic regression (we consider extensions to non-binary outcomes and more general moment-based estimators below).